 The first is where the placement is undertaken in a block format.

-The courses that use this format are the Level 3 Diploma (full time block release) course delivered from our Edinburgh centre and the three higher education programmes offered in collaboration with Middlesex University, The Royal Veterinary College and Edinburgh Napier University.
+The courses that use this format are the Level 3 Diploma (full time block release) course delivered from our Huntingdon and Edinburgh centres and the three higher education programmes offered in collaboration with Middlesex University, The Royal Veterinary College and Edinburgh Napier University.
+The block format also applies to the Level 3 Diploma in Equine Veterinary Nursing provided at our Huntingdon centre.
 For all of these programmes the placement is not continuous but rather broken into blocks of placements that are less than one year which are individually organised and where students are encouraged to move around to gain a wider practice experience although they may choose not to do so.

 If the placement changes the status of the student to that of a ‘worker’ for example by paying the student then because of the block nature of these programmes employers should be able to rely on the exemption as there are not any block of placements within these programmes that are a year in length.

-The second format is a form of day release and would include the Level 3 (full time) Diploma in Veterinary Nursing offered by The College of Animal Welfare from Leeds, Huntingdon and Potters Bar.
-These programmes work on the principle of two days in college in the first year and three on placement followed by the second year only having one day in college and four on placement.
+The second format is a form of day release and would include the Level 3 Diploma in Veterinary Nursing offered by The College of Animal Welfare from Leeds, Huntingdon, Wigan and North London.
+These programmes work on a day release principle of one day in college and the remaining learner time being spent on placement.

 The placement arrangement is almost continuous over 24 months (although there is a short summer break between year 1 and 2) and it is almost certain that students will remain in one single organised placement from start to finish.
 There are no clearly defined breaks requiring placement to be re-organised apart possibly the summer break mentioned above although it is often the case that the dates of the students summer holiday break are agreed between the student and the placement in the same way as employed staff would be.